Tay Yong Kwang: The case of Chia Teck Leng

+Chua Ser Lien and Tan Ping Koon

+In September 2004, Tay presided over the trial of two businessmen, Chua Ser Lien and Tan Ping Koon, both charged with kidnapping a seven-year-old girl for ransom on 25 December 2003.
+Chua and Tan were facing financial difficulties in their work, and committed the crime to get money to repay their debts.
+However, they were caught red-handed, and released the girl at another street minutes after the abduction, but they blackmailed the family to give them a ransom on the threat of harming the family.
+Eventually, the police managed to arrest both Chua and Tan after they received the ransom.

+Both Tan and Chua pleaded guilty to the kidnapping charges, and Tay, having considered their psychiatric conditions and noting that both men never harmed the girl, decided not to sentence the two men to death and thus sentenced them to life imprisonment plus three strokes of the cane each instead.
+Chua would eventually commit suicide in July 2020 while still in prison, 17 years after the crime.

 Kallang River Body Parts Murder

 Another case was 50-year-old Leong Siew Chor, who strangled his 22-year-old lover Liu Hong Mei to death and cut up her body into seven pieces before disposing them at the Kallang River.
 Leong's alleged motive was that he wanted to avoid Liu from discovering that he had stolen her ATM card and stolen all her savings of more than $2,000 and report him, which might risk expose his secret love affair to his wife and three children and other people known to him.
-Justice Tay sentenced Leong to death in 2006 after founding him guilty of murder as he rejected Leong's defence that Liu willingly allowed him to strangle her as a way of a lover's suicide pact.
+Tay sentenced Leong to death in 2006 after founding him guilty of murder as he rejected Leong's defence that Liu willingly allowed him to strangle her as a way of a lover's suicide pact.
 He stated that Liu, who was young and intending to pursue a polytechnic diploma in tourism, excited to attend her sister's wedding etc., would not have any reason to commit suicide.
-Tay said in his judgement, “In the classic tragic tale of ill-fated love, the luckless lover committed suicide.
+In his judgement, Tay stated that “In the classic tragic tale of ill-fated love, the luckless lover committed suicide.
 Here, Romeo killed Juliet.
 It was a most disgusting and despicable murder.
 Liu Hong Mei died a very cruel, heartbreaking death.”
 Leong was subsequently hanged on 30 November 2007, after the failure of his appeal and clemency plea to the Court of Appeal and President of Singapore respectively.